-A tagging attack is a type of traffic confirmation attack that changes the characteristics of a circuit at one end (e.g., exit relay) for it to be recognized by the other (e.g., entry guard).
+A tagging attack is a type of traffic confirmation attack that changes the characteristics of a circuit at one end (e.g., exit relay) for it to be recognized by the other (e.g, entry guard).
 This is used to effectively de-anonymize communication between two parties.
 These attacks require modification of relays.
-For example, a cell counting attack [27, 50], replay attack [60], and relay early traffic confirmation attack [21] send more command cells, duplicate existing cells, or adjust how many cells are sent over the network at a time to create a distinct pattern.
+For example, a cell counting attack [34], [60], replay attack [70], and relay early traffic confirmation attack [25] send more command cells, duplicate existing cells, or adjust how many cells are sent over the network at a time to create a distinct pattern.
 SGX-Tor prevents them because these attacks require relay modification.
 Note that tagging has been used to de-anonymize hidden services.
-Biryukov et. al. [27] modified the rendezvous point to send 50 PADDING followed by a DESTROY cell.
-Clients use the rendezvous point and the attacker can reliably determine if the hidden service uses its relay as the entry by counting the number of cells.
+Biryukov et al. [34] shows that cell counting attack can be applied to reveal the guard nodes of a hidden service.
+It assumes an attacker controls both the rendezvous point and a middle node of a circuit.
+During the circuit establishment for hidden services, some circuits pass through the node controlled by the attacker.
+Here, the attacker first modifies the rendezvous point to send 50 PADDING followed by a DESTROY cell.
+When clients use the rendezvous point, the attacker can reliably determine if the hidden service uses its relay as the entry by counting the number of cells.
+At the middle relay, the attacker checks whether the number of forwarded cells is exactly 2 cells up the circuit and 52 cells down the circuit.
 If a pattern is found, the previous node to the entry is marked as the hidden service.

-Consensus manipulation in directory server: By taking over directory servers, attackers can manipulate the consensus by accessing the memory content of directory servers.
-This allows them to admit malicious relays, cast a tie-breaking vote, or steal keys [35].
+Consensus Manipulation in Directory Server: By taking over directory servers, attackers can manipulate the consensus by accessing the memory content of directory servers.
+This allows them to admit malicious relays, cast a tie-breaking vote, or steal keys [42].
 Especially, the admission of malicious relays is very dangerous; it increases the possibility of various low-resource attacks using malicious Tor relays.
 During the vetting process, the directory authority creates a "status vote," which contains the information of relays such as its liveness and bandwidth information.
 The authorities then collect the voting result and generate a consensus document.
-If more than half of the authorities are manipulated, they can publish the consensus document that contains many malicious relays [35].
+If more than half of the authorities are manipulated, they can publish the consensus document that contains many malicious relays [42].
 SGX-Tor not only prevents attackers from accessing the content by placing the information inside the enclave, but also detects modified directory servers.